walinejs/waline/docs/en/guide/client/syntax.md

 1. When a user submits a comment, the client embeds custom Emoji images, and the raw comment will be sent to the server.

-1. The server receives the comment, uses `markdown-it` to render markdown correctly with related plugins, and uses `prismjs` to highlight code blocks according to the language, and finally executes XSS sanitizing.
+1. The server receives the comment, uses `markdown-it` to render markdown correctly with related plugins, and uses `prismjs` to highlight code blocks according to the language, then render Tex according to users' settings, and finally executes XSS sanitizing.

 1. After successfully processed, the server storage the render content in database, and returns it to the client when needed so comment will be displayed normally.